oddbird/oddsite/content/2017/06/27/susy3.rst

     'container-spread': 'narrow',
   );

-We've alreay introduced you to
+We've already introduced you to
 ``columns`` and ``gutters``,
 so let's take a look at the remaining options.